-If you’re stuck in a rut at dinner time, these are fifteen of our favorite family dinner recipes that are quick and easy, and the whole family loves them!
+If you’re stuck in a rut at dinner time, these are twenty of our favorite family dinner recipes that are quick and easy, and the whole family loves them!

 We got a similar recipe to this in a food box subscription and then found this Shrimp Boil recipe so we could make it again and again.
 My kids love it (although Fos won’t eat the shrimp).
 It’s fun to serve it on a big cutting board or cookie sheet in the middle of the table so we can all grab and eat.
 Also, we like adding red bell pepper!

 Everyone loves breakfast for dinner.
 We always swap out the potatoes for Tater Tots, cause they’re crispy and delicious — just cook them in the oven according to the instructions and then toss them in the burrito before wrapping up the tortilla.